cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step02-creating-ui.md

 ```

-This whiteboard application uses following 3 widgets:
+This whiteboard application uses the following 3 widgets:

 + Shapes toolbar
 + Canvas
 + Chat Window

-Download the folder called ['static'](/nodejs-code/whiteboard/static.zip) where you will find above 3 widgets under 'js/widgets' folder, 'css' files for styling and 'images'.
+Download the folder called ['static'](/nodejs-code/whiteboard/static.zip).
+In it you will find the above 3 widgets under 'js/widgets' folder, 'css' files for styling and 'images'.

-Now that you have all requires files you need to use them by adding them in 'html' file.
+Now you have all the requires files, use them by adding them to 'html' file.

 Adding 'css' files.
 Copy below lines of script inside head tag of index.html